-The State Board for Professional Medical Conduct (Board) was created by the New York State Legislature in 1976 and, with the Department of Health's (DOH/Department) Office of Professional Medical Conduct (Office/OPMC), administers the State's physician discipline program.
+The State Board for Professional Medical Conduct (Board), with the Department of Health's (DOH/Department) Office of Professional Medical Conduct (Office/OPMC), administers the State's physician discipline program.
 Its mission is patient safety -- to protect the public from medical negligence, incompetence and other kinds of professional misconduct.

-The Board, through the OPMC, investigates complaints made against the over 112,500 physicians, physician assistants and specialist assistants, and prosecutes those charged with misconduct.
+The Board, through the OPMC, investigates complaints made against the over 122,000 physicians, physician assistants and specialist assistants licensed in New York State, and prosecutes those charged with misconduct.
 It also monitors licensees who have been impaired or who have been placed on probation by the Board.

-The Program achieved the following during 2017:
+The Program achieved the following during 2020:

-- The Board imposed 379 final actions.
-Of those, 78 percent (295) were serious sanctions, including the loss, suspension, or restriction of a physician's medical license. - The Office received 9,699 complaints, and closed 10,148 complaints.
-These closures include various administrative reviews, as well as full field investigations assigned to the Regional Offices and Investigative Units. - 2,138 full field investigations were closed in 2017. - The average time to complete a full field investigation is 321 days. - The OPMC monitored 1,396 physicians, nearly the same as in 2016.
+- The Board imposed 322 final actions.
+Of those, 78 percent (252) were serious sanctions, including the loss, suspension, or restriction of a physician's medical license. - The Office received 7,926 complaints and closed 8,569 complaints.
+These closures include various administrative reviews, as well as full field investigations assigned to the Regional Offices and Investigative Units. - 2,013 full field investigations were closed in 2020. - The average time to complete a full field investigation is 334 days. - The OPMC monitored 1,617 physicians, a 4 percent increase from 2019. - In addition to maintaining normal operations, OPMC staff assisted the Department of Health's COVID-19 response and mitigation efforts performing a variety of tasks, both clinical and non-clinical, including (but not limited to) sampling patients for testing, staffing mass testing sites, staffing call centers, collecting and analyzing data, and enforcing COVID-19-related Executive Orders and mandates.